Sonos Era 100 vs Sonos One: which smart speaker should you buy?

 Sonos Era 100 vs Sonos One: verdict

-The Sonos One is one of the finest little smart speakers you can buy.
-But with the Gen 2 model four years old now, a refresh is due.
-The Era 100 is exactly the update it needs – more power, more versatility, but with the same winning footprint and user-friendliness, and a sound that's upgraded in pretty much every way.
+The Sonos One is still one of the finest little smart speakers you can buy.
+But with the Gen 2 model four years old now, a refresh was due and the Era 100 is exactly the update it needed – more power and greater connectivity but with the same winning footprint and user-friendliness.
+Plus a sound that's upgraded in nearly every way.

 There's never been a more clear-cut answer to which speaker is better.
-But the One will stay on sale until stock runs out, so there will be some overlap with the Era 100.
-If you can live without the extra power and improved sound, stereo sound from a single speaker, Bluetooth connection, keep a look out – you could pick up the One for a bargain.
+But the One could certainly be deemed better value in its final days of shelf life.
+If you can live without the extra power and improved sound and Bluetooth/line-in connections, keep a look out – you could pick up the One for a bargain.

 MORE: